ansible/ansible/docsite/latest/rst/playbooks.rst

 orchestrate multi-machine deployments, running certain steps on all machines in the webservers group, then certain steps on the database server group, then more commands back on the webservers group, etc.

+"plays" are more or less a sports analogy.
+You can have quite a lot of plays that affect your systems to do different things.
+It's not as if you were just defining one particular state or model, and you can run different plays at different times.

 For starters, here's a playbook that contains just one play::